habari-extras/markup/readme.txt

 markUp adds entries to the Options table of your database.
 These are all prefixed with the work 'Markup'.
 If you are uninstalling the plugin completely, these entries can be safely removed.

 Changelog
+Version 0.5
+Change: Updated to markItup 1.1.7
+Change: Added a parser for the bbcode markup language.

 Version 0.4
 Change: Updated to markItUp 1.1.5.
 Change: Added a parser for the textile markup language.